-- an understanding and demonstration of basic agricultural technologies and agribusiness principles necessary for technical operations and business management careers in agriculture and related industries.
+- an understanding of basic agricultural technologies and agribusiness principles necessary for technical operations and business management careers in agriculture and related industries.

 Students receive broad agricultural training with a business and management emphasis in one of the following areas: plant production, livestock production, food and fiber processing, environmental information management, water/irrigation, and processing and manufacturing.
 Students have the opportunity to develop management expertise through interdisciplinary experiences in agriculture technology and business oriented coursework.

 The objectives of the Agriculture Systems Management program are to produce graduates who, in 3-5 years after graduation, are successful as one of the following: